Nursing Continuing Education (CE) Requirements by State

 NEBRASKA

-20 contact hours every 2 years
+20 contact hours and 500 practice hours every 2 years

 20 contact hours every two years (to maintain RN licensure).
 Licensees who prescribe controlled substances shall include at least 3 hours on prescribing opiates.